Ideful/Ideful/README.md

-Hi there!
+hi there

-My name is Konstantin, I am a student of Moscow 21 School.
+my name is Konstantin, I am a student of Moscow 21 School.
 Learning and improving code features.

 ### Contacts: